ryanwang520/create-flask-skeleton/README.md

 # create-flask-skeleton

+# only support python3.7 and above

 ## install from pypi

-    pip install create-flask-skeleton
+    pip3 install create-flask-skeleton

 ## quick start a flask project

     create-flask-skeleton yourappname

-## if you'd like create a python2 project

-    create_flask_skeleton --two yourappname